 Non-resident Ph.D. students who have not advanced to candidacy are eligible to receive a NRST award to specifically cover the NRST fee charged to their student account based on the criteria below.
-There is no pre-set maximum number of semesters pre-candidacy for which a student can receive an award to cover their NRST fee.
+Ph.D. students are who are U.S. citizens or permanent residents classified as non-California residents are eligible only during their first year of graduate study at UC Merced.
+Please note that NRST awards are not guaranteed and subject to available funds.